Schwa Sound Rules: 6 Strategies for Teaching the Most Common English Sound

 In this post, we’ll go over the top strategies for teaching the schwa sound so ESL students can really understand what it’s all about (and keep on practicing it after your class!).

-Most unstressed syllables get their vowel turned into a schwa sound.
-When you check out pronunciation guides in dictionaries, you’ll often spot an inverted E (/ǝ/), which actually symbolizes the schwa.
+- When you check out pronunciation guides in dictionaries, you’ll often spot an inverted E (/ǝ/), which symbolizes the schwa.

-6 Helpful Tactics for Teaching the Schwa Sound
+6 Helpful Strategies for Teaching the Schwa Sound

 When you’re teaching the schwa sound, the key is to proceed slowly.